Dawoodi Bohra: Qardan Hasana

 Islam prohibits riba (lit. 'usury') and interest; the Dawoodi Bohras follow the practice of Qardan Hasana (Note: The term Qardan Hasana, in the Islamic context, has been mentioned six times in the Quran.) (lit. 'good loan'), which means interest-free loans.
 Based on the ideal of benefitting the borrower (as opposed to the lender), this model has played an important role in the economic growth of the community.

-Syedna Saifuddin has throughout his life been a strong advocate for Islamic finance principles.
-Saifuddin has actively promoted and expanded the Burhani Qardan Hasana Trust, which freely offers generous interest-free loans to community members.

 Community members are discouraged from bank saving, time deposits or borrowing, EMI finance schemes, overdrafts, contributing to or accepting money from insurance schemes, investments in commodities and stock markets, cryptocurrency, pension, mutual or retirement fund investments deeming them haram (forbidden) in Islam.
 Instead, he encourages strict adherence to traditional Islamic financial principles, urging followers to rely on community-based support systems rather than conventional financial instruments which are speculative in nature (gharar, maisir) or interest-based (riba).
 This approach has led to the development of numerous financial structures within the community, giving community members financial flexibility and integration with modern economic systems.